JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ![polysampling](assets/figures/polysample.png)

 There is a `closed` option, which determines whether or not the final edge (the one that would join the final vertex to the first), is included in the sampling.
-In the following example, the original polygon is first sampled as a closed polygon, then as a non-closed one.
+In the following example, the original polygon is drawn in black, then sampled as a closed polygon (in blue), then as a non-closed one (magenta).

 ```@example
 using Luxor # hide